 The City of Melbourne, Australia commissioned Geografia to develop a 20-year population projection model that simulates the changes in population by age group, gender, and suburb throughout the City.
 The results of this model are used in a highly interactive website, which was also developed by Geografia.

-The underlying model was built in GoldSim, which provides an ideal platform for population forecast models.
-In order to simulate population projections in a realistic manner, it is necessary to account for multiple uncertain factors and groups of interactive data sets.
-This model uses over 150 stochastic inputs to characterize uncertainty of migration, birth and death rates, dwelling construction, household size and occupancy rates.
-Factoring in uncertainty and propagating it through complex interactions of the model’s logic is essential to understanding probabilistic future outcomes.
-The model uses many arrays of interacting data sets, which are organized by age, time, and place.
-When modeling population growth, it is critical that the model be organized visually with modules that represent the system components.
+The underlying model was built in GoldSim, which provided an ideal platform for population forecast models.
+In order to simulate population projections in a realistic manner, it was necessary to account for multiple uncertain factors and groups of interactive data sets.
+This model used over 150 stochastic inputs to characterize uncertainty of migration, birth and death rates, dwelling construction, household size and occupancy rates.
+Factoring in uncertainty and propagating it through complex interactions of the model's logic was essential to understanding probabilistic future outcomes.
+The model used many arrays of interacting data sets, which were organized by age, time, and place.

-Hence, the City of Melbourne forecasts can provide ranges of possible futures that explicitily account for the uncertainty in the many inputs.
-Different statistics can then be viewed (e,g., mean, median, various percentiles) to provide a more complete understanding of how the City's population will grow and change.
+The forecasts developed in this model provided possible futures that explicitily account for the uncertainty in the many inputs.
+Different statistics can then be viewed to provide a more complete understanding of how the City's population will grow and change.